jakebailey/talk-ts-congress-2023/slides.md

 ##

-There's no way I can fit all of this in, but:
+There's way too much exciting stuff to talk about, but:

+- Getting rid of `_namespaces`, somehow?
+  - Dual purpose; they also help resolve import cycles
 - Shipping ESM?
   - Still some blockers, but looking hopeful!
   - Probably works for executables (`tsc`, `tsserver`, ...)?
   - Maybe an ESM API "for free"?
-- Getting rid of `_namespaces`, somehow?
-  - These also fix problems with cycles in our codebase, of which there are many
 - Untangling things so we can be tree shaken?
 - Minification?
 Other optimizers?
   - Downstream patchers make this challenging 😢